nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Editing a policy : `editPolicy`

-To edit one of your specified policy from one of your client in your clientale.
+To edit one of your specified policy from one of your client in your clientele.

 Format: `editPolicy INDEX pi/POLICY_INDEX [pn/POLICY_NAME] [pd/START_DATE] [pp/PREMIUM] [pf/FREQUENCY`]